Welcome! I'm a postdoctoral fellow in the Flinker Lab at the NYU School of Medicine.

 Words in the Brain

 The human brain has 10s of 1000s of words stored in it somewhere.
-This project uses state of the art machine learning and electrocorticography (ECoG, or measures of brain activity taken directly from the surface of the brain in awake neurosurgical patients) to predict what speakers are going to say up to 0.7 seconds before they begin speaking.
-We use this methodology to visualize the different stages of representation that words pass through (conceptual, phonemic, articulatory) as the brain accesses and prepares to say a word aloud.
+This project uses state of the art machine learning and ECoG to predict what speakers are going to say up to a second before they begin speaking.
+We visualize the different stages of representation that words pass through (conceptual, phonemic, articulatory) as the brain accesses and prepares to say words, both individually and in sentences.

 Generalization in Artificial Language Learning